-A trip to Legoland isn’t going to set you back as much as a trip to Disneyland or Disney World.
-But let’s face it, it’s still an amusement park and the tickets aren’t cheap!
+Looking for money saving tips for your next trip to Legoland?
+While a trip to Legoland isn’t going to set you back as much as a trip to Disneyland or Disney World, it’s still an amusement park and the tickets aren’t cheap!

 There is still the cost of food, souveniers, and oh… all those LEGO sets just begging to be taken home.

 After all of our visits over the past 10+ years we’ve mastered the art of budgeting Legoland and now we’re sharing these Legoland California money saving tips with you!